Financial-Times/dotcom-page-kit/readme.md

 npm run storybook
 ```

 The Storybook interface should then automatically open in your default browser.
-Storybook has been configured to automatically find stories in files ending with `*story.tsx` inside packages prefixed with `anvil-ui-`.
+Storybook has been configured to automatically find stories inside packages prefixed with `anvil-ui-`.

 _Please note_ that the Storybook configuration file at `./.storybook/config.js` is automatically generated from the template located at `./.storybook/config.template.js`.
 Anything that needs to be added to the Storybook configuration file should be added to `./.storybook/config.template.js`.
 You do not need to manually add stories to the Storybook configuration file as these will be automatically discovered.